jackma-00/ftuser/docs/UNIFIED_UI_GUIDE.md

 ## Single Interface for Multiple Independent Strategies

-This guide explains how to monitor **three independent trading strategies** from a **single unified interface**.
+This guide explains how to monitor the **three example strategies provided** from a **single unified interface**.
 Each strategy runs in its own Docker container with separate processes, but you can view and control all of them from one dashboard.

 ---